Music Writing about Images

 Dave Grohl has had to get accustomed to sitting down to play again.
-He used to do it all the time when he was the drummer with Nirvana in the early 1990s.
-But then, on June 12 this year he took a fall, off the stage, at a gig in Gotenburg, Sweden.
-The Foo Fighters frontman broke the fibula in his right leg.
-Somehow that gig got closed out using what W.C.
-Fields would call medicinal alcohol but the European leg of the tour got held up.
-Fortunately for the band’s fans in Canada and the USA, the pain of pinning back the bone was cast aside and Grohl found a way get back on tour.
-The solution was a “guitar stool”.
+He used to do it when he was the drummer with Nirvana in the early 1990s but on June 12, 2015 the Foo Fighters frontman fell off the stage in Gothenburg, Sweden and broke the fibula in his right leg.
+Somehow the band managed to complete the gig using what W.C.
+Fields would have called medicinal alcohol, but the remainder of their European leg of the tour was cancelled.
+Fortunately for the band’s fans in Canada, he cast aside the pain of pinning back the bone and got the tour going again.
+His solution was a “guitar stool”.
 Of sorts.
-This one though came with big flashing lights, a “FF” logo at the back and built on a chassis that looked like it was snatched off a Dalek from an episode of Doctor Who.
-For last night’s gig at the Scotiabank Saddledome in Calgary, Dave Grohl made much of his contact with his fans by gliding up and down a track along a central pier strutting out from the main stage.
+This model came with big flashing lights, a “FF” logo at the back and built on a chassis that looked like it was snatched off a Dalek from an episode of Doctor Who.

-Grohl’s efforts were appreciated by, what he repeatedly acknowledged to be, the loudest audience on the entire Foo Fighters World Tour.
-This fan certainly agrees that the noise level created by the fans with no music amplification whatsoever, was right up there in terms of the decibels felt when the Calgary Flames get a play off goal.
+Dave Grohl made much of his contact with his fans at Calgary’s Scotiabank Saddledome by gliding up and down a track along a central pier strutting out from the main stage.
+His efforts were appreciated by, what he repeatedly acknowledged to be, the loudest audience on the entire Foo Fighters World Tour.
+This fan certainly agrees that the noise level created by the fans, with no music amplification whatsoever, was right up there in terms of the decibels felt when the Calgary Flames get a play off goal.
 It was puck ripping loud!

 © J. Ashley Nixon